cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-kubectl.md

 > ## Minikube - Start your cluster
 >
-> From a terminal with administrator access (but not logged in as root), run:
+> Docker desktop needs to run in order to Minikube to start.
+From a terminal with administrator access (but not logged in as root), run:
 > ```bash
 > minikube start
 > ```